celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 Each chunk of block data is split into equally size shares for sampling purposes.
 The encoding was designed to allow for light clients to decode these shares to retrieve relevant data and to be future-proof yet backwards compatible.
-The share encoding is deeply integrated into square contraction, and therefore critical to calculate the data root.
+The share encoding is deeply integrated into square construction, and therefore critical to calculate the data root.

 See [shares spec](./shares.md)